-If I could only give you one advice in this whole article, it would be this one.
+If I could only give you one piece of advice in this whole article, it would be this one.
 Schedule your blog and social media life.
-That’s what I have been lacking for most of my blogging life.
-Building a posting / sharing schedule and sticking to it is what helped me keep on creating content without stressing too much about it.
-It allows me to visualize what articles I’ll have to write and when I will have to do it.
-Besides, having a well established schedule helps my readers know when to expect content from me.
+That's what I have been lacking for most of my blogging life.
+Building a posting/sharing schedule and sticking to it is what helped me keep on creating content without stressing too much about it.
+It allows me to visualize what articles I'll have to write and when I will have to do it.
+Besides, having a well-established schedule helps my readers know when to expect content from me.

 3) Use the right tools

-iA Writer.
 Whenever I feel the urge to write anything, even just an introduction or a funny line, iA Writer is the first app I open.
-Very simplistic, pretty and useful, it is the perfect app to help me “get in the flow” and cut all distractions to focus on my writing.
-However, the app costs a bunch on bucks on Apple devices.
-I bought it at the time it was on sales both on Mac and iPhone and I absolutely do not regret it.
+Very simplistic, pretty, and useful, it is the perfect app to help me "get in the flow" and cut all distractions to focus on my writing.
+However, the app costs a bunch of bucks on Apple devices.
+I bought it at the time it was on sale both on Mac and iPhone and I absolutely do not regret it.

-I use it more on my phone to write when I’m in the subway or a waiting line to make progress in some articles but it instantly synchronises with my computer, so I don’t loose one drop of my writing inspiration whenever it comes.
+I use it more on my phone to write when I'm in the subway or a waiting line to make progress in some articles but it instantly synchronizes with my computer, so I don't lose one drop of my writing inspiration whenever it comes.

-WordPress App.
-I mostly use the WordPress app to track new stats and new comments on my articles But I rarely — if ever — use it to write or post articles on it because I find it awful.
+I mostly use the Wordpress app to track new stats and new comments on my articles But I rarely — if ever — use it to write or post articles on it because I find it awful.